oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/GettingStarted/fpga_template/README.md

 Use these commands to run the design, depending on your OS.

 ### On a Linux* System
 This design uses CMake to generate a build script for GNU/make.

 1. Change to the sample directory.

-2. Configure the build system for the Agilex® device family, which is the default.
+2. Configure the build system for the Agilex 7® device family, which is the default.

    ```
    mkdir build